CIS1221-2023-2024/A3-StringMatching/README.md

 Cross-Language Functionality: Consistency in results between Python and C# versions.

 # Input Examples
+You may input the following example patterns in the C# Console as well as the Python Console when running the programs.

 Example (1)

 text = "AABAACAADAABAAABAAAABABBABABAAABBBBAAABABAAABBBABAAABABBAABABBAABABA"

     pattern = "AABA"
+    output : Match Found at 0,9,56

 Example (2)

 text = "KEOLCOLALLOCOLAKELEKCOLACOCCOCOLACOLAAAOLOCOALCOLAOCLOACOLAALOOCLCOLAKE"

     pattern = "COLA"
+    output: Match Found at 4,11,20,29,33,46,55,65

 # Contact